You must have a simple, inexpensive scientific calculator (not one for

 (Seating Chart will be in effect)

 regular quizzes will occur between the three Exams.
-See calendar
+See

 You may skip one quiz for whatever reason you choose (illness, oversleeping,